xullnn/ls_pull_over_push/101/answers.md

 `true` and `false` objects.

 3. What are logical operators used for?
-What's the possible return values of a comparison expression which contains logical operator(s)?
+What are the possible return values of a comparison expression which contains logical operator(s)?

-Logical operators usually used for constructing a conditional, a comparison expression which contains logical operator(s) normally return `true` or `false`.
+Logical operators(e.g `&&`, `||`) usually used for writing a conditional, a comparison expression which contains logical operator(s) normally return `true` or `false`.

 4. In Ruby what are the only two objects that will be evaluated to `false`?